mobxjs/mobx-state-tree/README.md

 TODO: slides / reactive conf talk

+If MobX is like a spreadsheet mechanism for javascript, then mobx-state-tree is like storing your spreadsheet in git.

 Unlike MobX itself, mobx-state-tree is quite opinionated on how you structure your data.
 This makes it possible to solve many problems generically and out of the box, like: